Awards, Grants & Scholarships

 Grants

-Friends of Parks and Nature 2024-25 Grants Program
+Friends of Parks and Nature 2025-26 Grants Program

 A 5 year funding commitment of $3 million by the State Government is supporting volunteers with in park activities between 2022 – 2026 (inclusive).
-The popular Friends of Parks & Nature Grant Program is providing funding to deliver practical on-ground conservation works to support the great work that the Friends of Parks & Nature groups do in South Australia’s National Parks and reserves.
+The popular Friends of Parks & Nature Grants Program is providing funding to deliver practical on-ground conservation works to support the great work that the Friends of Parks & Nature volunteer groups do in South Australia’s National Parks and reserves.

 Applications to fund interpretive signage will also be considered and are subject to approval by National Parks and Wildlife Service (NPWS) staff or the relevant landowner.
 Funding to support the purchase of Personal Protective Equipment (PPE), safety training, safety equipment, hand tools, secure storage and wildlife monitoring equipment can also be applied for.